Nikhil-565/210050069_IntroToAppDev/README.md

 # 210050069_IntroToAppDev
 learner space
-<h2>This a basic counter app which allows us to incerment and decrement a counter which is coded in flutter</h2>
+<h2>This a basic budget tracker app in which you can store the budget spent</h2>
+<h3>feature like login page registration page and profile i also made </h3>